Monday, November 11, 2013

 Facts

-Patrick is married to actress Amanda Walker, who appeared as the older Ruby in 73 Yards.
-Amanda's mother was actress Madeleine Christie.
+Patrick was married to actress Amanda Walker, who appeared as the older Ruby in 73 Yards.
 Their daughter is vocal coach Kate Godfrey.

 Career highlights